Dys-lexi/Seamless-Titanfall-Discord-chat-rcon/README.md

 # Seamless Titanfall <-> Discord chat relay, rcon, custom commands and leaderboards

-## Suppoerts Both northstar and R1delta
+## Supports Both northstar and R1delta

 Message @dyslexi on discord for how to use this, as you'll probably need to be shown the ropes